Home / Docs / Skills

 secret_deleteDelete a stored secretconfirm

-cron_createCreate a scheduled task (cron job)auto
+cron_createCreate a scheduled task (cron job or one-shot reminder)auto

-cron_listList all scheduled tasksauto
+cron_listList all scheduled tasks and remindersauto

-cron_deleteDelete a scheduled taskauto
+cron_deleteDelete a scheduled task or reminderauto

 connect_serviceConnect an external integration (GitHub, Google, etc.)auto